 Comparing BoK versions

-shows BVMT’s BoK comparison view for a logged in user.
+Figure 2 shows BVMT’s BoK comparison view for a logged in user.
 It lists the totals of items in the current BoK at the left and those in the newly created BoK (“draft BoK version”) on the right.
 The differences are shown in brackets.

 By comparing the two BoK versions, checks can be performed on whether the adding and deleting of topics in the new BoK were performed correctly.
 This assists in cleaning the Master BoK version in LTB.

 If the LTB BoK Master needs more cleaning, select ‘Discard’ and perform the necessary edits to the BoK in LTB.
 If no cleaning is needed, select ‘Publish’.
 This will publish and install the draft BoK version as new version of the BoK, available via the BoK Visualization and Search tool and in all the BoK tools.
-The checks are assisted by the further information provided by the BVMT (see -).
+The checks are assisted by the further information provided by the BVMT (see Figure 3-Figure 5).

 Figure 2 BVMT overview of comparison

-shows an example of which topics in the current BoK do not appear anymore in the new BoK.
+Figure 3 shows an example of which topics in the current BoK do not appear anymore in the new BoK.

 Figure 3 BVMT Topic title and code list: Deleted topics

-shows an example in which new topics have been added in the new BoK, but without codes.
+Figure 4 shows an example in which new topics have been added in the new BoK, but without codes.

 Figure 4 BVMT Topic title and code list: New topics

-shows the occurrence of:
+Figure 5 shows the occurrence of:

 (1) A self-referencing relation (a relation that has the same source and target)